ibm-cloud-docs/containers/cs_cluster.md

         ```
         {: pre}

     4. Add the subnet to your cluster.
 When you make a subnet available to a cluster, a Kubernetes config map is created for you that includes all available portable public or private IP addresses that you can use.
-If no Ingress controller exists for your cluster, one portable public IP address is automatically used to create the public Ingress controller and one portable private IP address is automatically used to create the private Ingress controller.
+If no application load balancer exists for your cluster, one portable public IP address is automatically used to create the public application load balancer and one portable private IP address is automatically used to create the private application load balancer.
 All other portable public and private IP addresses can be used to create load balancer services for your apps.

         ```
         bx cs cluster-subnet-add <cluster name or id> <subnet id>